 RACES was founded in 1952 to provide for a reserve (volunteer) communications group within government agencies in times of extraordinary need.
-During activation by an authorized government agency, certified and trained unpaid volunteers perform many different types of tasks for the government agencies they serve.
-Most often these tasks are communications related.
+During activation by an authorized government agency, certified and trained unpaid volunteers to perform many different types of tasks for the government agencies they serve.
+Most often these tasks are communications-related.

 FEMA provides planning guidance and technical assistance for establishing a RACES organization at the state and local government level while the FCC provides for the regulation of RACES operations.

 RACES volunteer operators are: